mrbravogil/mrbravogil/README.md

 I’m a **Junior Full-Stack Developer** with hands-on experience building scalable and elegant web applications using **Angular, React, Node.js, Java, Python, and SQL**.
 Currently expanding my skills in **Artificial Intelligence, Machine Learning**, and **low-level C programming** through the rigorous peer-to-peer methodology at **42 Málaga – Telefónica**.

-My background in **product development, project management, and digital design** gives me a unique perspective: I love crafting solutions where **clean architecture, usability, and creativity** meet.
+I approach software as an experience shaped by **usability, visual psychology, and creative problem-solving**.
+I enjoy crafting solutions where **clean architecture and thoughtful design** come together to create intuitive, meaningful products.

 ## 🚀 Tech Stack